pescetti-studio/Flip01-CPU/README.md

 **output**      |      0x5F     |         _I/O Instruction_       |

 > [!IMPORTANT]
-> This is an excerpt from the manual available in the repository. <br />
+> This is an excerpt from the manual available in the repository.
-For a more detailed overview of the Flip01 CPU, please refer to the [Flip01 manual](Flip01_manual.pdf).
+> For a more detailed overview of the Flip01 CPU, please refer to the free Flip01 manual: [Medium](https://medium.com/@biasolo.riccardo/flip01-a-simple-yet-versatile-8-bit-cpu-fc01c36d5922), [PDF](Flip01_manual.pdf) or [markdown](Flip01_plaintext_manual.md).

 # The assembler